EricssonResearch/dnt/doc/config_format.md

 * `del header` removes the given header from the packet
 * `delay delay [offload]` puts the packet in a delay buffer, where it will be kept until the specified *delay* milliseconds have passed since the timestamp value of the packet; the *delay* should be between 0 and 2000 ms and it can be a float value as well; there is an optional `offload` parameter; when `offload` is set, it will use an external delay mechanism provided by the OS, for example ETF qdisc; however if `offload` is set and ETF is not configured, no packets will be delayed; we assume that ETF qdisc is configured on the interface; the delay is influenced by the ETF's delta; the ETF qdisc will schedule its next wake-up time for the next packet's txtime minus the delta value; precision of the actual delay depends on the software configuration and the ETF hardware `offload` support; in hardware `offload` case the system clock and the network interface's clock must be synchronized
 * `drop` unconditionally drops the packet; no further actions can be in the pipeline
-* `edit header.fieldname=newvalue` changes the given field of the given header; multiple fields can be edited at once (separated by space), can edit multiple headers, can edit headers created by `add`; the right-hand-side of the edit expression can be
+* `edit header.fieldname=newvalue` changes the given field of the given header; multiple fields can be edited at once (separated by space), can edit multiple headers, can edit headers created by `add`, no space allowed around the `=` operator; the right-hand-side of the edit expression can be
     * constant:  format must be appropriate for the field type
         * numbers can be given in decimal, octal, hexadecimal (they are always unsigned)
         * 1 bit values can be 0/1, true/false, yes/no